 How do I get tested for COVID-19?

 At this time, tests for COVID-19 require a provider order.
 Visiting a provider does not necessarily mean you need testing or that you will receive testing.
-A medical provider will screen you for symptoms and rule out other respiratory ailments, and will test at their own discretion.
+A medical provider will screen you for symptoms and rule out other respiratory ailments, and will test at their own discretion or upon admission to the hospital.
 Providers follow all appropriate CDC, state and local guidelines.
 Patients should follow instructions from providers regardless of whether a test was done, as testing does not change the patient’s course of treatment.

 What are the qualifications for being tested for COVID-19?

 Someone may be a candidate for testing if he or she has:

 - Repeated shaking with chills

 - Sore throat

 - New loss of taste or smell